twolfson/if-i-were-to-build-a-startup-web-app/explorations/1-django-contrib-auth-forms/README.md

     - A lot of articles say to add CSS to the widget, https://stackoverflow.com/a/5827669/1960509, which imo distributes the CSS around too much + doesn't handle scenarios like a little extra margin
     - Better options are an `addclass` filter, https://stackoverflow.com/a/18962676/1960509
     - But now I'm wondering if I can build some utility to render this common input pattern without copy/pasting the 3 lines for an input every time

+- Keep on spining circles around myself, going to document things in a top-level file